fahimhasandev/fahimhasandev/README.md

 ![me](https://github.com/fahimhasandev/fahimhasandev/blob/main/Fahim%20Hasan_github_banner.png)

 ### Hi there 👋, My name is Fahim
 I am a Software Engineer based in Dallas, TX.
 I am proficient in both front-end and Back-end development.
-I have extensive knowledge in HTML, CSS, Javascript, Node.Js, MongoDB, and React.
+I have extensive knowledge in HTML, CSS, JavaScript, TypeScript, Node.js, MongoDB, and React.
 I am also a certified IT professional with numerous certifications, including a Microsoft Azure AI certification.
 As a software engineer, I aspire to help bring creative projects to life and demonstrate my commitment to developing world-class software solutions for your company.

 ## My Skill Set
 <table><tr><td valign="top" width="33%">